Reference Manual

 The define feature of Deduce associates a name with a value.
 For example, the following definitions associate the name five with the natural number 5, and the name six with the natural number 6.

 Optionally, the type can be specified after the name, following a colon.
-In the above, six holds a natural number, so its type is Nat.
+In the above, six holds an unsigned integer, so its type is UInt.

 Define (Term)